Frequently Asked Questions About PennBid

 Do I need to monitor PennBid to know when a question is asked?

-No — When a bidder asks a question, the solicitation manager receives an email notification.
+No — When a bidder asks a question, the project manager receives an email notification.

 If I use PennBid for a private bid, can other bidders see the solicitation?